fictive-reality/devops22-python/lesson_1/EXERCISE_1.md

 #### Hand in instructions markdown

 - [ ]  Provide a screenshot of the Visual Studio preview of your markdown
-- [ ]  Provide a screenshot of the GitHub repository showing your HELLO.md
+- [ ]  Provide a screenshot of the GitHub repository showing your HELLO.mdcd